ugonnaagwu/practicechangeremote/Stretch topics/ReactRouter.md

 In the dynamic routes, `/about` and `/contact` are the path and do not change. `:name` and `:city` change based on user's actions such as clicking a link or typing an input.
 They are `params` and can be accessed using `props.match.params.name` and `props.match.params.city`.

 We will be able to use: `localhost:3000/about/John` or `localhost:3000/contact/John/NYC`.
-The fist route has one route parameter while the other one has two.
+The first route has one route parameter while the other one has two.

 Here is a route defined using the `render` prop.
 All urls that do not match the routes will result in a 404 error message.